Enter Beautiful Scotland

 - A web page for each group.

 - A Beautiful Scotland logo for your use to tell everyone you’re taking part.

 - Each year we have an optional theme for groups to focus activities and events around.
 The theme for 2022 is 'Year of Stories'.
 Why not get your thinking caps on as to how your group would like to celebrate...it could be an innovative way to tell your community about your climate and nature friendly activities; new interpretation panels to showcase your area’s history or natural wonders; running a poster or short story competition for young people, with the winners displayed in a prominent location; or using planting to tell a story...just a few ideas to get you started.
 We'd love to hear from you if you've already got some great ideas we could share with everyone.

 As well as the above, we have a number of resources, guidance and advice which are available to your group throughout the year.
 These include:

 - Our Beautiful Scotland web pages: In the ‘Enter Beautiful Scotland’ section you will find useful websites, previous annual seminar presentations and a resources page which includes promotional material, reports, case studies and entrant support documents.
 To find out if there are any other groups in your area, which you could get in touch with to support or to work with to ‘join-up’ activities in your community, explore our It's Your Neighbourhood group pages.

-- The standard mark sheet outlining the three pillars of Beautiful Scotland – horticultural achievement, environmental responsibility and community participation - with details on what to focus on under each.
+- The standard mark sheet outlining the three pillars of Beautiful Scotland – horticultural achievement, environmental responsibility and community participation - with details on what to focus on under each, guidance and examples.

 Royal Horticultural Society (RHS) resources